tatsumoto-ren/tatsumoto-ren.github.io/blog/useful-anki-add-ons-for-japanese.md

 Basically everything that modifies the scheduler is completely unreliable and is going to break eventually.
-As of July 2021 a new version of Anki scheduler is planned to be relesed soon.
+As of July 2021 a new version of Anki scheduler is planned to be released soon.
 It's going to render all such add-ons unusable.

 ### Migaku add-ons